Meet Our Team

 Lab Director

 Dr. Bugatti is an assistant professor of psychology in the School of Psychological Science at Oregon State University.
 He earned his Ph.D. in Clinical Psychology from the University at Albany, State University of New York.
 His research explores how technology can be harnessed to improve psychological treatments and expand access to high-quality care.
-When he’s not doing science, he’s either pleading his case for a bike upgrade to his wife (with questionable claims about its impact on his racing results) or being (literally) grounded by his daughters or border collies—often both.
+When he’s not doing science, he’s most likely being (literally) grounded by his daughters or border collies—often both.

 Ava Code